sksunariya/departmental-website/README.md

+# Departmental-website for sharing Blogs

 This repository contains code for a website that was created for my department where users can share their ideas.

 Check out the website [here](https://departmental-website.vercel.app/).

+## Motivation

+I created this website in order to connect the Alumni with the Institute and Students.
+This website will be very beneficial for the students as they can get guidance from the industry experts.

 # Flow of the website